- Fan in unit not working properly

 - If the lights are off and there is no cooling in the refrigerator but the freezer is working normally, make sure the refrigerator was not disabled.
 Refer to Sub-Zero Control Displays Double Dashes for more information.

 - Verify if only one or all sections are not cooling.
 This information is helpful if service is necessary.

 - Wait 24 hours for the unit to return to normal temperatures after correcting any or all of the above.

-After completing these steps, if the refrigerator is still warm, service is necessary to expertly diagnose and repair the product.
+- If the refrigerator is still warm after these steps are complete, service is necessary to expertly diagnose and repair the product.
 Contact Factory Certified Service to schedule an appointment for repair.